japan

 A deep dive into Nakameguro, Shimokitazawa, and Setagaya – the ultimate Tokyo tour for lovers of jazz cafes, vinyl bars, and hidden vintage gems.

+Nakameguro is a riverside neighborhood in Tokyo’s Meguro ward, known for its independent boutiques, Onibus Coffee, and vinyl record bars like Epulor LP Bar, with cherry blossoms that line the Meguro River each spring.
 Tokyo is far more than just the neon chaos of Shibuya or the high-rises of Shinjuku.
 In Tokyo there is so much more than Shibuya’s crowded streets and Shinjuku’s towering skyscrapers; to really get a feel for this city you will need to delve into the more understated areas where locals relax over coffee poured by hand and spend hours sifting through boxes of unique vinyl records.
 This week we will take you on a deep dive into three of Tokyo’s most soulful neighborhoods Nakameguro, Shimokitazawa, and Setagaya.

 Nakameguro: Where The City Meets The River